Timeless1/KinomePro-DL/README.md

 **Data storage time**

-On KinomeScan, a maximum of 7 days of the job records will be stored, so we strongly recommend users to download all of the results and figures at their suitable times.
+On KinomePro-DL, a maximum of 7 days of the job records will be stored, so we strongly recommend users to download all of the results and figures at their suitable times.